-Selling our house and most of our worldly possessions to meander full time in a 25-foot motorhome is probably the biggest leap we’ve taken in nearly 40 years together.
-And we’ve done some pretty big leaps in our life!
+Selling our house, and most of our worldly possessions, to meander full time in a RV is probably the biggest leap we’ve taken in over 40 years together.
+And we’ve taken some pretty big leaps in our life!
 Top among them are major moves and sailing Lake Superior.

 Terry is an artist by profession.
 Because of the constraints of tiny house living he’ll be making an adjustment with how he works.
-No more woodshop, no more large paintings.
+No more dedicated studio and wood shop.
+No more large paintings.
 And no acrylic and oil paints in the RV please.
-It’s watercolors and drawings until we’re back into sticks and bricks someday.
+It’s watercolors and drawings until we’re back into a sticks and bricks someday.

 Terry’s constant inspiration is what he sees and experiences around him.
 That’s what is most exciting for him and this new lifestyle.
 Every road, every view, every town will give him material to draw from.
-We look forward to sharing his artwork with you here.
-Each blog post will feature at least one of Terry’s artworks.
+We look forward to sharing his artwork with you.

-Scuppers is a perfect name for me because my parents had a 34′ sailboat when they brought me home.
-But I guess you could call me the Camping Dog now.
+Scuppers was a perfect name for me because my parents had a 34′ sailboat when they brought me home (scuppers are drains in the cockpit of a boat).
+But I’m the Camping Dog now.

 They chose me for several good reasons: